-For 2020 we are excited to take the LOWEkey project one step further and introduce the LOWEkey Ambassador Program – a selective program aimed at providing key workers, innovators and placemakers a platform to pursue causes they are passionate about through significant licence fee discounts and a voice within LOWE.
-We are looking for community minded people who are excited to represent their community and assist LOWE with LOWEkey initiatives and charitable giving.
+The LOWE Ambassador Programme is a selective programme aimed at providing Key workers, Innovators, Placemakers and Contributors a platform to pursue causes they are passionate about through significant licence fee discounts and a voice within LOWE.
+We are always looking for community minded people who are excited to represent their community and assist LOWE with initiatives and charitable giving.

 HOW IT WORKS

-There are 12 positions made available every six months.
-The position is held a maximum of one year and the guardian must already live with LOWE.
-The chosen ambassadors will receive a minimum of 40% reduction to their licence fee, a platform to promote their own work or charitable causes and a direct point of contact within LOWE to work on projects dedicated to supporting the local community.
+There are an unlimited number of positions made available every six months (running from September – March and March – September every year).
+The position is held a maximum of 6-months and the guardian must already live with LOWE.
+The chosen ambassadors will receive a minimum of 40% reduction to their licence fee, a platform to promote their own work or charitable causes, and a direct point of contact within LOWE to work on projects dedicated to supporting the local community.

 WHO IS ELIGIBLE